 where X represents the number of diseased entities within each sampling unit falling into the respective grade (0, 1, 2 … 9).

-Weather Disease Interaction of Leaf Spot Disease of Groundnut
+Weather Disease Interaction of late Leaf Spot Disease of Groundnut

 The influence of climatic factors such as temperature, relative humidity, wind speed, rainfall, evaporation, and bright sunshine hours on disease intensity was also assessed under different sowing windows and groundnut varieties.
 To quantify these relationships, correlation and multiple regression analyses were carried out using the following general equation: